The Conciliation Assessment Report

 - Resolve items covered by the warranty within the applicable timeframe (either by making repairs or offering a reasonable monetary settlement)

-- Issue a Warranty Assessment Report that contains an assessment of each claim item
+Issue a Conciliation Assessment Report that contains an assessment of each claim item

 Resolving a warranty dispute